Reading time – 3 minutes

 Do it yourself?

-The is the best answer if you are healthy and can lift and move things around your home to other space and out to your vehicle to take away to be donated.
+This is good answer if you are healthy and can lift and move things around your home to other spaces and out to your vehicle to take away to be donated.
 If you can schedule time for your project and are motivated to make your home work well for you, set the time up now to begin your project.
 There will be a lot of decisions to be made about what to keep and what to give away.
-If making those types of decisions come quickly and easily you will be successful with organizing your home.
+If making those types of decisions come quickly and easily you will be successful in organizing your home.
 You will need a system for sorting, parting with items and organizing things well.
 If you have that plan or want to research how to get organized you are ready to start.

 Need some instruction and guidance?